Economic Inequality and the Future of Work

 + Mina Kim / KQED

-Can't make it to this event?
-Check back here soon to see when it will be broadcast on KQED Public Radio at 8pm on Wednesday, October 23.
+Couldn't make it to this event?
+Hear it broadcast on KQED Public Radio at 8pm on Wednesday, October 23.